danfuzz/samizdat/doc/samizdat-0.md

 #### `argsMap function rest* <> listlet`

 Primitive mapping iterator.
-This calls the given function on each of the rest of the arguments in sequence, collecting all the results into a listlet, which is returned.
+This calls the given function on each of the rest of the arguments in sequence, collecting all the non-void results into a listlet, which is returned.
 The function is called with exactly one argument, namely the item to process.

 **Note:** Unlike most of the map/reduce functions, this one takes its function as the first argument.
 This is done specifically so that it is